Feasts of thanks, parades, grand marshals and even flower-decorated floats— if you thought all of these were American creations, think again.

 The concept of “Thanksgiving” may be a very American thing to most people, but this is just one amazing “first” you can add to the list of Ancient Greek accomplishments– or inventions.

-Seeking to give thanks to the gods for their freedom, following the victory against the Battle of Plateia during the Persian Wars in 479 BC, all of the Greek city states that banded together to beat the Persians organized an annual gathering called Eleftheria.
+Seeking to give thanks to the gods for their freedom, following the victory against the Battle of Plateia during the Persian Wars in 479 BC, all of the Greek city states that were allied together to beat the Persians organized an annual gathering called Eleftheria (or freedom).

-The Greeks celebrated on the 16th day of their month of Maemacterion (November on our modern calendar) and yes, their celebration included a feast, a parade with marching youth, vehicles covered with flowers and even a grand marshall of the parade.
+The Greeks celebrated on the 16th day of their month of Maemacterion (November on our modern calendar) and yes, their celebration included a giant feast, a parade with marching youth, wheeled carts covered with flowers and even a grand marshall of the parade.

 Plutarch tells us that there was a great, city-wide feast that took place after an elaborate parade that involved trumpets, the sacrificial bull that would be cooked and eaten that day, all of the young men of the town and even chariots decorated with myrtle boughs and other ornamental plants.

 There were even athletic competitions during the celebration, which was created out of the desire to thank the gods for the Greek victory over the Persians.

 A general assembly of all the Greeks being called, Aristides proposed a decree that the deputies and religious representatives of the Greek states should assemble annually at Plataea, and every fifth year celebrate the Eleutheria or games of freedom.
 And that there should be a levy upon all Greece for the war against the barbarians of ten thousand spearmen, one thousand horse, and a hundred sail of ships; but the Plataeans to be exempt, and sacred to the service of the gods, offering sacrifice for the welfare of Greece.